SequAna-Ukon/VTK_CF/README.md

 [What is a symbolic link (symlink)?](https://www.futurelearn.com/info/courses/linux-for-bioinformatics/0/steps/201767#:~:text=A%20symlink%20is%20a%20symbolic,directory%20in%20any%20file%20system.)

-> **Exercise**: Create a directory structure in your home directory to hold the data.
+> **Exercise**: Create a directory structure in your directory to hold the data.
 Create symlinks to populate the directories with symlinks to the sequencing files.

 ## Part 7: preprocessing: